 What were some of the ups and downs of Whole30

 Some of the downs were that eating at restaurants was harder, and I avoided it at all costs.
 Restaurants use a lot of sugar to make things taste better, and there is no sugar allowed since it’s a reset.
-If you consumed sugar, you had to start at day one again.
+If you consumed sugar, you had to start on day one again.
 So figuring out how to navigate restaurants was tricky.
-Chipotle does make Whole30 approved bowls, which was a nice treat.
+Chipotle does make Whole30-approved bowls, which was a nice treat.

 I mentioned this before, but the no baked goods rule was a bummer for those 30 days, but it did help with training my brain to eat food rather than focus on what I’m craving.

 What results did you get from Whole30?

 I know this question is a popular one.
 Let’s talk results!